 I think the trick is to cover up as much of your body as possible.
-Just know that when you are cold and dreaming of your warmer home, I WILL BE TOO!posted over 4 years ago
+Just know that when you are cold and dreaming of your warmer home, I WILL BE TOO!posted almost 5 years ago

 1. hats (berets, fedoras, bowlers, knit caps, etc)